cnb0/learning-k8s/k8s.cloudnative.devops/notes.md

 Kubernetes is the operating system of the cloud native world, providing a reliable and scalable platform for running containerized workloads.

-You’ll learn all about the Kubernetes ecosystem, and use battle-tested solutions to everyday problems.
+- battle-tested solutions to everyday problems.
-You’ll build, step by step, an example cloud native application and its supporting infrastructure, along with a development environment and continuous deployment pipeline application
+- build, step by step, an example cloud native application and its supporting infrastructure,
+- along with a development environment and continuous deployment pipeline application

-Use Kubernetes to manage resource usage and the container lifecycle Optimize clusters for cost, performance, resilience, capacity, and scalability Learn the best tools for developing,testing, and deploying your applications Apply the latest industry practices for security, observability, and monitoring Adopt DevOps principles to help make your development teams lean, fast, and effective
+- Use Kubernetes to manage resource usage and the container lifecycle
+- Optimize clusters for cost, performance, resilience, capacity, and scalability
+- Learn the best tools for developing,testing, and deploying your applications
+- Apply the latest industry practices for security, observability, and monitoring
+- Adopt DevOps principles to help make your development teams lean, fast, and effective

 1. Revolution in the Cloud